Rainist/env-injection-demo/README.md

 `$ docker-compose up`

 ## WIP
-still significant missing parts exists and more will be added soon
+still significant missing parts exist and more will be added soon